Mariners notebook: Morning meetings scrapped as COVID-19 protocols redefine spring training

 “This schedule represents a big step forward for our player development system,” said Morgan Sword, MLB’s executive vice president of baseball operations.
 “Under this new alignment and format, travel will be significantly reduced for players and coaches, with an increase in off days.
 We hope that these new health and wellness improvements will help players in their path to the big leagues.”

-The Triple-A season will begin on April 6 with teams scheduled for 142 games with leaguewide off days every Wednesday during the season.
+The Triple-A season will begin April 6 with teams scheduled for 142 games with leaguewide off days every Wednesday during the season.
 The Tacoma Rainiers, the Mariner’s Triple-A affiliate, will participate in the 10-team Triple-A West division.
 Tacoma will open the season at Cheney Stadium with a six-game series vs. Oklahoma City.

 The Rainiers are working with local government agencies in hopes of eventually allowing fans to attend games.